Glenn answers those FAQs about exercise:

 - Swimming needs a bit more organising but most people are close to a pool.

 - Surfing, kayaking, surf skiing if you are near the sea.

 - Cycling gives him the thrill of spending some dollars on a top range bike and taking to the back roads or cycle paths

 - Team sports like tip or touch footie are a good way to keep active every week – after all you can’t let your mates down.

 For more information see Gold Medal Nutrition.

 Fitness expert Dr Joanna McMillan Price says aim to walk at a steady comfortable pace for 20 minutes on four days.
-Plus complete three resistance exercises – squats (see April GI News); single leg extensions (see May) and assisted push-ups on three days.
+Plus complete four resistance exercises on three days – 2 sets of 10 squats (see April GI News); 10 single leg extensions each leg (see May), 2 sets of 10 assisted push-ups (see June) and 10 lunges each leg.

 How to do it: